bkesterbyld/maroon-potato/src/pages/faq.md

-          Agents are comprised of commands and actions similar to statements a backend developer you might normally hardcode.
+          Agents are comprised of commands and actions similar to statements a backend developer might normally hardcode.
 Agents can call each other to perform tasks and work in a group to accomplish objectives.
-          They run in real-time based on events and data changes, or can operate on a timer.
+They run in real-time based on events and data changes, or can operate on a timer to do periodic checks of assemble reports.
 They can also be called from the API to execute their mission(s).
 When agents are combined with Above's data modeling and processing options, you can move beyond CRUD and workflow to execute performant real-time analytics across massive datasets.

           While we obviously are big believers in the convenience and power of